AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2024-07-28-character-encoding/index.md

 How do we do that?

-#### UCS
+#### UCS-2 and UCS-4

-One of the earliest proposed solutions to this problem was UCS: the <dfn>[Universal Coded Character Set](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set)</dfn>.
-It naively tried to increase the minimum number of bytes required to encode _all_ Unicode characters.
-So instead of using just one byte for ASCII and adding more bytes as needed for everything else, UCS-2 tried to force _all_ characters to be encoded with two bytes (16 bits), while UCS-4 required four bytes (32 bits).
-These two standards were capable of representing `2^16` and `2^32` characters, respectively—with the latter being more than enough to encode all existing Unicode characters at the time, all Unicode characters at the time when I wrote this article, and many more to come.
+One of the earliest proposed solutions to the character encoding problem came in the form of two algorithms defined in ISO 10646: UCS-2 and UCS-4.
+These encodings increased the minimum number of bytes required to encode all characters in UCS/Unicode.
+So instead of using just one byte for ASCII and adding more bytes as needed for everything else, UCS-2 forced _all_ characters to be encoded with two bytes (16 bits), while UCS-4 required four bytes (32 bits).
 By analogy, this is sort of like raising the minimum wage: It sets a new baseline standard for everyone, across the board.

 But there was a glaring flaw: Every single character had to be encoded with 16 or 32 bits for uniformity, which would've needlessly wasted memory.
 For example, if we had used UCS-4 to encode ASCII characters—which comprised the majority of text at the time—we would've needed three extra bytes, all zeroed out.

-For these and other reasons, UCS as a standard is now obsolete.
-However, it laid important groundwork for the creation of an even better character encoding standard: UTF.
+Although UCS-2 and UCS-4 are now considered obsolete, these two encodings laid important groundwork for the creation of a character encoding standard for Unicode: UTF.

+{% aside %}
+UCS-4 is technically still around; it just goes by a different name in UTF.
+UCS-2 is truly obsolete, as it is no longer capable of representing all characters in Unicode.
+Meanwhile, because UCS-4 is capable of representing `2^32` code points, it will likely stick around for a long time.
+{% endaside %}

 #### UTF